 Next we update countRecords().
-The only difference here is that we no longer specify DB_READ_UNCOMMITTED when we open our cursor.
+The only difference here is that we no longer specify CursorConfig.setReadUncomitted() when we open our cursor.
 Note that even this minor change is not required.
-If we do not configure our database to support uncommitted reads, DB_READ_UNCOMMITTED on the cursor open will be silently ignored.
-However, we remove the flag anyway from the cursor open so as to avoid confusion.
+If we do not configure our database to support uncommitted reads, CursorConfig.setReadUncomitted() is silently ignored.
+However, we remove the property anyway from the cursor open so as to avoid confusion.